nashville-software-school/bangazon-inc/book-3-web-api/chapters/TESTING.md

 ## Setup

 The tests we write are not part of our application, so we don't put them in the same project, however they _can_ go in the same Visual Studio solution.
 Open up the Gifter application in Visual Studio and right click the top item in Solution Explorer marked `Solution 'Gifter'` and select Add > New Project.
-Search the templates for "xUnit Test Project (.NET Core)" and select the one for C#.
+Search the templates for "xUnit Test Project (using .NET 5)" and select the one for C#.
 Give it the name "Gifter.Tests".
 This will create a new project for you as well as a file to start writing some tests in that looks like this:

 ```csharp
 using System;